TristanSellers/worldclock/README.md

 # worldclock
-A clock showing the time of various locations around the world
+A clock showing the time of various locations around the world.